noweder/Python-Projects/README.md

-## A list of Python exercises or projects for learning purpose.
+# A list of Python projects written by me for learning purpose